Wills, Trusts & Probate

 Frequently Asked Questions About Wills in El Segundo

 Yes, you can update your will at any time while you are alive and mentally competent.
-Changes can be made through a formal amendment called a codicil or by creating a new will.
-It is important to review your will periodically, especially after major life events such as marriage, divorce, or the birth of a child, to ensure it continues to reflect your current wishes.
+Changes can be made by drafting a formal amendment called a codicil or by creating an entirely new will that revokes the prior document.
+It is good practice to review your will after major life events such as marriage, divorce, the birth of children, or significant changes in financial circumstances to confirm it still reflects your current intentions.
+When updating a will, be sure to follow California requirements for signatures and witnesses so the revision is legally effective.
+Keeping copies of prior and current documents and documenting the changes helps maintain clarity about which version is operative.
+Regular reviews ensure your estate plan remains consistent with your goals and family needs.

 Leave a Reply